PhD Admissions for Semester: Winter 2017-18

 - Candidates need to apply for PhD admissions, using the prescribed format (see application form)

-- All eligible candidates (listed on the SEAS website) will have to appear for PhD entrance test, conducted at SEAS.
+- All eligible candidates (listed Below) will have to appear for PhD entrance test, conducted at SEAS.
 The syllabus for the same can be found here <Click Here>

 - Here is a summary of the PhD Entrance Test: